|

 course?

-Three chapters of Macroeconomics in
+Three chapters of the first edition of Macroeconomics in

 Context are also available as self-contained teaching